Helderwyk Extension 8

-Helderwyk Extension 8 is a government-built housing complex comprising multiple apartment buildings, forming a secure and integrated apartment complex.
+Helderwyk Extension 8 is a township complex comprising multiple apartment buildings, forming a secure and integrated apartment complex.
 It is located in the town of Brakpan, within Ekurhuleni Metropolitan Municipality, Gauteng, South Africa.
 It was developed as part of a government housing initiative within the broader Helderwyk Mega Housing Project managed by the Gauteng Provincial Government.
 It is situated near Carnival City Casino and Carnival Mall.
 It also situated near major transport routes, like the R554 which connects the southern suburbs of Soweto with Springs in Ekurhuleni via Lenasia, Alberton and Brakpan, the N17 which runs from Johannesburg to Oshoek (Ngwenya) on the border with Eswatini, and the M43 which connects Vosloorus with the Birchleigh suburb of Kempton Park via Boksburg.

 History

 Helderwyk Extension 8 was created as part of the Gauteng Department of Human Settlements' Reconstruction and Development Programme housing roll-out.
 The project's overall goal is to deliver more than 13,000 housing units, encompassing a variety of housing types, including fully subsidised units, bonded houses, and serviced stands.
 In addition to housing, the development plan includes provisions for essential social amenities such as schools and clinics.
 The design emphasises the creation of an integrated community, aiming to prevent isolated housing developments by incorporating various economic and residential facilities.

 The development proceeded in phases.
 Phase 1 commenced in 2022, focusing on the construction of the apartment complex.
 By the end of 2023, 273 units were delivered, followed by an additional 477 units completed in 2024.
 Phase 1 was formally completed in 2025, resulting in a total delivery of 76 apartment blocks and 903 units.